A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: A Two-parameter Generalization of the R e nyi Entropy

-Finally, in order to study the maximum entropy theory, it is important to verify the concavity of the corresponding entropy.
-It is fortunate for usual entropies like Shannon, Renyi and Tsallis that they turn out to be concave which allows us to restrict ourselves only to the search of a local maximum (under any constraint as well); any local maxima will be a global one by their concavity.
+An important property of an entropy measure is its concavity that facilitates the maximum entropy theory.
+It is fortunate for usual entropies like Shannon, R\'{e}nyi and Tsallis that they turn out to be concave which allows us to restrict ourselves only to the search of a local maximum (under any constraint); any local maximum will be a global one by their concavity.
 The following theorem examines this important property of our proposed LNE family for suitably chosen values of the tuning parameters $(\alpha, \beta)$.

 \begin{theorem} Suppose that either of the following two conditions on $(\alpha, \beta)$ holds. \begin{itemize} \item[a)] $0<\beta \leq 1$ and $\alpha\geq \beta$ is such that $\ln||P||_\alpha$ is convex in $P$. \item[b)] $0<\alpha \leq 1$ and $\beta\geq \alpha$ is such that $\ln||P||_\beta$ is convex in $P$. \end{itemize} Then, the LNE $\mathcal{E}_{\alpha, \beta}^{LN}(P)$ is concave in $P\in \Omega_n^\ast$. \end{theorem} \textbf{Proof:} We will prove the theorem under Condition (a).
 Then, it also holds under Condition (b) by symmetry of LNE in $(\alpha, \beta)$.\\ So, let us assume the Condition (a) holds and take $P, Q\in \Omega_n^\ast$, $\lambda\in [0,1]$.
 Since $\beta\leq 1$, by Minkowski inequality, we have